kenahoo/docs.influxdata.com/content/enterprise/v1.2/guides/rebalance.md

 replication factors, but some of the specific, user-provided values will depend on that cluster size.

-Rebalance Procedure 2 focuses on how to rebalance a cluster to increase data availability for queries.
+Rebalance Procedure 2 focuses on how to rebalance a cluster to improve availability and query throughput.
 In the next steps, you will increase the retention policy's replication factor and safely copy shards from one of the two original data nodes to the new data node.